-Starting on Oct.
-1, 2021, all prepacked for direct sale (PPDS) foods in the UK must include a full list of ingredients with any allergens emphasized on the product package (i.e., bold, italics, a different font style or color, etc.).
+Starting Oct.
+1, 2021, all prepacked for direct sale (PPDS) foods in the UK must include on the product packaging a full list of ingredients with any allergens emphasized (in bold, italics, a different font style, or color, etc.).

 Pears, Peaches, Grapes, Apples, Bananas, Whipped Topping (milk, soy), Walnuts.

 The UK Food Information Amendment, also known as Natasha’s Law, was introduced in 2019.
 This revision came about after a young woman died from an anaphylactic reaction after consuming a prepacked sandwich that contained sesame seeds.
 Prior to this amendment, the 2014 Food Information Regulations required most food products to display allergen information, however, there was an exemption for prepacked foods that allowed them to be sold without allergen labeling.

 Note: These changes will apply to businesses in England, Wales, and Northern Ireland in October with similar changes expected to be introduced in Scotland soon after.

 To assist with compliance, Genesis R&D Foods offers features to assist users with allergen tracking and reporting.

 - What qualifies as a PPDS food